-6 DIRECTORS' REMUNERATION
+6. DIRECTORS'REMUNERATION

-Under their terms of appointment, each Director is paid a fee for their services as a director of the Company at a fee of £23,000 per annum, except for the Chairman, who receives £25,000 per annum.
-The chairman of the audit committee of the Company receives an additional £4,000 for his services in this role.
+Under their terms of appointment, each Director is paid a fee of £23,000 per annum by the Group, except for the Chairman, who receives £29,000 per annum.
+The Chairman of the audit committee also receives an extra £4,000 per annum.